sifrr/sifrr/packages/browser/sifrr-storage/README.md

 -   IndexedDB (Persisted - on page refresh or open/close)
 -   WebSQL (Persisted - on page refresh or open/close)
 -   LocalStorage (Persisted - on page refresh or open/close)
--   Cookies (Persisted - on page refresh or open/close)
+-   Cookies (Persisted - on page refresh or open/close), Sent to server with every request
 -   JsonStorage (In memory - deleted on page refresh or open/close)

 ## How to use